saloonphp/saloon/README.md

 # Saloon 🚪🚪

-*Interact with REST APIs with confidence and elegance.*
+*Interact with REST APIs with elegance.*

 Saloon is a PHP package which introduces a class-based/OOP approach to building connections to APIs.
 Saloon introduces an easy to understand pattern to help you standardise the way you interact with third-party APIs, reduce repeated code (DRY) and lets you mock API requests for your tests.